In a recent, study, college undergraduates most often encountered these problems when working on research projects:

 Sound familiar?
 The FLC Librarians are here to help!
 Please visit our page about teaching research skills to learn more about ideas and strategies for teaching research skills to students across our campus community.

-If you are an instructor at Folsom Lake College or the Rancho Cordova Center, you may request library instruction for your class.
+If you are an instructor at Folsom Lake College, the El Dorado or Rancho Cordova Centers you may request library instruction for your class.
 These 50-minute sessions demonstrate how to use the library, its services and available resources.
 Basic searching strategies, techniques and tips are also covered.
 Instructor's presence during each library instruction session is required.